Davey-Gravy/notes/Economics of Renewable Energy.md

- # Renewable Energy Economics
-Want to replace fossil fuels:
-- will carbon price be sufficient
+Want to replace fossil fuels, will carbon tax be sufficient

 Promotion of RE -> unpriced [[Externality|externality]] of CO2 emission
 - pricing externality